VerzatileDev/322COM_TeachingMaterials/Session 1/README.md

 Copy all the code from the _"BaseCode.cpp"_ which is on the Week 1 GitHub page and paste it over everything in your _"main.cpp"_.

-Run the code to get the following scene.